Candy128x/GoLang/Code/note3.md

 ---
 ## method() name declaration
-1. smallAlphbateFunc() to acceess with in single own file like private
+1. smallAlphbetFunc() to acceess with in single own file like private
 2. CapsFunc() to access globely or public

+---
+## use of %T
+- The type of a variable can be printed using %T format specifier in Printf method.
+- Eg:
+	a := 23
+	fmt.Printf("type of a is %T", a) //type a

+## use of %d
+- Go has a package unsafe which has a Sizeof function which returns in bytes the size of the variable passed to it
+- Eg:
+	a := 23
+	fmt.Printf("size of a is %d", unsafe.Sizeof(a)) // size of a

 ---